 The remodeling ideas in this section will focus on improving existing walls and furnishings in an already remodeled basement, as well as useful projects to improving a standard open-space basement.

 62. Rip Off Carpet Stairs for Beautiful Wooden Ones

-Many homes have ugly carpeted stairs leading to the basement, especially older ones.
+Many homes have ugly carpeted stairs leading to the basement (learn how to remove carpet from stairs), especially older ones.
 Underneath this carpet is usually some cheap/rough wood, that can be transformed with a little work.